 I wanted for a while to write about using MySQL Partitioning for Performance Optimization and I just got a relevant customer case to illustrate it.
-First you need to understand how partitions work internally.
+First, you need to understand how partitions work internally.
 Partitions are on the low level are separate table.
-This means when you’re doing lookup by partitioned key you will look at one (or some of) partitions, however lookups by other keys will need to perform lookup in all partitions and hence can be a lot slower.
+This means when you’re doing lookup by partitioned key you will look at one (or some of) partitions, however, lookups by other keys will need to perform lookup in all partitions and hence can be a lot slower.
 The gain from updates typically comes from having smaller BTREE on the active partition(s) which allows for a lot better fit.
-Having potentially fewer level in BTREE is not that significant issue.
+Having potentially fewer level in BTREE is not a significant issue.

 So lets see at example:

 CREATE TABLE `tbl` (

 `data` bigint(20) unsigned DEFAULT NULL,

 The access pattern to this table is to lookup data by “uu” which has UUID values and when number of deletes by “id” and bunch of inserts.
 The deletes are mainly clustered around most recent id values.

 The table (and index) is much larger than buffer pool size.

 The first problem was the replication lag, which is mainly due to modifying the uu index.
 This is because UUID() spreads values prefix very well effectively giving almost uniform access to all BTREE.
 To solve this problem partitioning was a good choice – PARTITION BY HASH (id div 10000000) PARTITIONS 32 – This allows to partition data to 32 partitions placing sequential ranges of 10M values in the same partition – very handy if you have very active access to values which have been added to the table recently.